icha024/icha024.github.io/_posts/2016-05-29-java-mvc-swagger-gen.md

 	</executions>
 </plugin>
 ```
+**(Edit, July 2017: This template deprecated, please use the other available ones, or specify a custom template intead)**

 Just point it to your swagger spec and pick the 'j8-async' option.
 Because it uses a default interface, it will already work out of the box with the stub response.